 Deputy Athletics Director, CFO for Business Operations

 Morris serves as a principal advisor for financial strategic planning, financial forecasting, capital project financing, and contract management.
 Morris is a strong supporter for increasing fundraising, ticket sales and other revenue generating capabilities within the department.
+Alongside the athletic director and senior director of athletic advancement, Morris leads in developing strategic priorities for fundraising and actively engages in donor engagement activities.

 Prior to joining Notre Dame, Morris held a variety of financial management roles at Wisconsin.
 As CFO, Morris had primary oversight of Wisconsin’s $150 million financial and operations budget.
 He was responsible for guiding the athletics business office, ticket office and data analytics staff in support of revenue generation, purchasing, accounting, finance and budget.
 Morris lead Wisconsin’s efforts to create a first-of-its kind, multi-year partnership between the school’s athletic department and Legends, to streamline initiatives across general ticketing, premium seating, annual fundraising, marketing and business intelligence capabilities into one integrated platform.
 The partnership is projected to generate over $130 million in new revenue for Wisconsin over the first 10 years of the agreement.
 Morris also served as an assistant sport administrator for the Wisconsin football program.